qgis/QGIS-Documentation/docs/user_manual/introduction/general_tools.rst

 The data defined override widget ................................

-Clicking the |dataDefined| :sup:`Data defined override` icon shows the following entries:
+Clicking the |dataDefine| :sup:`Data defined override` icon shows the following entries:

 * :guilabel:`Description...` that indicates if the option is enabled, which input is expected, the valid input type and the current definition.
 Hovering over the